Onboarding Nurses in Assisted Living

 POLICY ON DISCLOSURE

-It is the policy of the University of Wisconsin–Madison Interprofessional Continuing Education Partnership, that the faculty, authors, planners, and other persons who may influence content of this CE activity disclose all relevant financial relationships with commercial interests in order to allow CE staff to identify and resolve any potential conflicts of interest.
-Faculty must also disclose any planned discussion of unlabeled/unapproved uses of drugs or devices during their presentation(s).
-Detailed disclosures are listed below.
+It is the policy of the University of Wisconsin–Madison Interprofessional Continuing Education Partnership (ICEP) to identify, mitigate and disclose all relevant financial relationships with ineligible companies* held by the speakers/presenters, authors, planners, and other persons who may influence content of this accredited continuing education (CE).
+In addition, speakers, presenters and authors must disclose any planned discussion of unlabeled/unapproved uses of drugs or devices during their presentation.

-*The ACCME, ACPE, and ANCC defines a commercial interest as any entity producing, marketing, re‐selling, or distributing health care goods or services consumed by, or used on, patients.
-The ACCME, ACPE, and ANCC does not consider providers of clinical service directly to patients to be commercial interests.
+*Ineligible companies are those whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on, patients.
+The ACCME does not consider providers of clinical services directly to patients to be commercial interests.

 The University of Wisconsin provides equal opportunities in employment and programming, including Title IX requirements.
 The University of Wisconsin fully complies with the legal requirements of the ADA and the rules and regulations thereof.
 If any participant in this educational activity is in need of accommodations, please contact email@example.com.